Beyond mega-deals: who is really shaping Africa’s startup ecosystem ?

 In 2025, nearly 41% of total funding came from debt, up from 31% in 2024 and 17% in 2019, marking a substantial increase in the use of venture debt across the continent.

-- On one hand, it signals increasing maturity, with startups capable of leveraging more complex financial instruments beyond pure equity.
+This trend reflects a deeper shift in the market.
+On one hand, it signals increasing maturity, with startups capable of leveraging more complex financial instruments beyond pure equity.
+On the other, it reflects growing caution among equity investors in a global context of tighter funding conditions.

 This evolution is not without implications.
 It introduces new challenges, particularly in terms of legal structuring, guarantees, and financial governance.